OsamaMushtaq/Sql-Real-Estate-Analysis/README.md

 - What apartment sizes can be expected at different price ranges in various cities
 - The **most expensive** listings per city, with ad title, cost, size, and suburb
 - Ratio of **private vs business ads** on Otodom
-- Average **sale prices** for apartments sized between 50–70 sqm in major cities
+- Average **sale prices** for apartments sized between 50–70 m2 in major cities
 - Rental pricing patterns in **Warsaw suburbs**, grouped by surface area:
-  - 0–50 sqm
+  - 0–50 m2
-  - 50–100 sqm
+  - 50–100 m2
-  - 100+ sqm
+  - 100+ m2
 - Top 3 **luxury neighborhoods** in Warsaw (listings over 2M PLN)
-- Top 5 most **budget-friendly neighborhoods** for families looking for 40–60 sqm apartments
+- Top 5 most **budget-friendly neighborhoods** for families looking for 40–60 m2 apartments
 - Suburbs with the **highest and lowest number** of private ads in Warsaw
 - Comparative analysis of **rental vs sale prices** in key cities